cvanlabe/Eltako-home-automation/README.md

 #### Programming the RS485 ID
 Since the FTS14EM does not show up in PCT14, you need to manually go and edit the actuator upon which hex ID it will respond.
+First we will explain how to do this using PCT14, and then we will explain how to do it without PCT14, arguably a more reliable approach.

 The RS485 hex IDs for each FTS14EM input follow a common structure: `00 00 1x xx`
 > Hex Id structure of the FTS14EM: 00 00 1x xx